*****DO NOT BUY FROM THIS DEALER! Let me start by saying this is the first negative review I have ever written about any business.

 The author asks this business to immediately contact him/ her to briefly discuss his/ her negative experience with the company.

+Also, this reviewer considered the following companies: Toyota, Chrysler, Honda or Ford.
 We collected other reviews about products and/or services offered by Billion Auto and billion auto nissan car trade-in for you to read.
 This information may help you with your purchase decision.